 Some experts believe that kneading is an instinctive behavior that comes from wild cats in the past.
 Before curling up for a nap, wild cats would knead and pat down grass, leaves, or dirt to create a comfortable sleeping spot.

-Your cat, despite living in a cozy home with plush blankets and soft beds, still carries this instinct.
+Your cat, despite living in a cozy home with plush blankets and soft luxury cat beds, still carries this instinct.
 So if they knead before lying down, they’re just fluffing up their imaginary nest – even if it happens to be your lap.
+Cats love kneading soft blankets or bed covers before they sleep – it’s their way of making the perfect spot.

 A Sign of Pure Joy and Relaxation